Rwenzori Mountains National Park

 From Hunwick's, the trail crosses the valley floor to beautiful Lake Kitendara, then climbs Scott Elliott's Pass and the ridge toward Margherita Camp at about 4,485 metres.

-• Camp sits among huge rocks with some shelter from wind.
+• Camp sits among huge rocks with some shelter from strong wind.

-• This is the historic high position used before summit attempts.
+• This is the historic high position used by the Duke of Abruzzi before the 1906 Margherita climb.

-• Rest, eat, check gear, and prepare for a very early start.
+• Rest, eat, check crampons and rope equipment, and prepare for a very early start.

 Margherita Peak summit terrain in the Rwenzori Mountains